 However, half-year leases offer the leasing farmer the added flexibility in walking away from a lease if he or she so desires.
 If an early trade-in is desired, Steinkamp says he or she can trade in the leased machine and roll the lease payoff into a new lease on another machine.

 "A lot of producers will do a five-and-a-half-year lease and trade machines three or four years into it," he adds.

-Interest rates and residual values on half-year leases are calculated for the specific time period of the lease just as they are with standard leases.
+Interest rates and residual values on half-year leases are calculated for the specific asset and time period of the lease just as they are with standard leases.
 Five-and-a-half-year leases are the most common half-year leases sought by producers right now, a reminder of the structure's primary benefit of cost containment.